-Moldy windows can have negative effects on your family’s health.
+Moldy windows can have harmful effects on your family’s health.
 Upper respiratory symptoms along with skin and eye irritation are possible.
 Identifying, removing, and preventing mold around windows is crucial to your family health.
 In some homes, replacing the windows and frames may be the best mold prevention solution.

-How To Identify Mold
+How To Identify Mold on Window Frames & Glass

 Favorable conditions for mold are often found on or around windows.
 The problem for the homeowner is that mold around windows is not always visible to the eye.
 The joints where the glass meets the window frame, especially near the bottom is a common breeding ground for mold around window sill.
-Sometimes mold can invisible on the glass, matching the color of the window itself.
+Sometimes mold can be invisible on the glass, matching the color of the window itself.
 Other times, mold can be identified as a green, white, yellow, pink, or black – depending on the specific mold spores.

 Getting Rid of Mold on Windows

 The CDC cites the mold around window sill as an increasing concern, with serious possible side effects such as memory loss and lack of energy.
-Follow these general guidelines to remove mold on windows:
+Follow these general guidelines to remove mold from windows:

 - Dampen the mold by spraying with water from a spray bottle to prevent mold spores from circulating in the air.